The Egg Salad Equivalency

 "The Egg Salad Equivalency" is the twelfth episode of the sixth season of the American comedy television series The Big Bang Theory.
-The episode was originally aired the CBS television network on January 3, 2013.
-The story was created by Chuck Lorre, Eric Kaplan and Jim Reynolds, then turned into teleplay by Steven Molaro, Bill Prady and Steve Holland.
+The episode was originally aired on the CBS television network on January 3, 2013.
+The story was created by Chuck Lorre, Eric Kaplan and Jim Reynolds, then turned into a teleplay by Steven Molaro, Bill Prady and Steve Holland.
 Mark Cendrowski directed the episode.

 "The Egg Salad Equivalency" received positive reviews from critics.
 In the United States, this episode was watched by 19.25 million viewers and received 6.1/18 percent rating among adults between 18 and 49, ranking first in both its timeslot and the night.

 Synopsis

 Sheldon's assistant, Alex, flirts with Leonard a little more openly, and he finally picks up on it.
 Leonard is intrigued by the prospect of being liked by two women at the same time, but he has no feelings for Alex whatsoever; he just likes the attention.
 When he discusses how to handle this issue with the guys, Sheldon immediately voices his displeasure with the scenario, feeling that Alex should focus on him alone.
 Sheldon covertly tries to get advice from Penny, Amy, and Bernadette about what to do using a thinly disguised scenario, but Penny figures out that he is referring to Leonard and Alex and gets irritated, even being more upset when Sheldon off-handedly reveals that Leonard enjoys Alex's flirtation.

 Sheldon tries to talk to Alex about it directly, but his graphic suggestions and inappropriate comments about women cause her to file a sexual harassment complaint.
 Sheldon has the same problem with the Human Resources Administrator, calling black woman Janine Davis a "slave" to her biological urges, and tries to explain himself discussing a woman's menstrual cycle.
 Frustrated, Sheldon dishes out dirt on some of the inappropriate things the others have done in the past, which results in Raj, Howard and Leonard being called into HR alongside him.
 Sheldon is required to take an online sexual harassment course, which he delegates to Alex, saying he does not want to waste time on it.

 Leonard gives Penny a musical apology about Alex's hitting on him.
 He also discovers that Penny can be insecure about their relationship though they make up after Leonard tells her that Alex means nothing to him.
 At the end of the episode, Penny decides to get over her insecurities by wearing a pair of eyeglasses to look smarter, which turns Leonard on.